 This is dependent upon your occupation.
-Light activities which involve using your arm in front of your body may be resumed after about three weeks.
-If you carry out heavy work, you may need to consider an alternative occupation.
+Light activities which involve using your arm in front of your body may be resumed when you feel comfortable usually after about three weeks.
+If you carry out heavy work, you may need to discuss this with the Consultant.